 Except for Craig R. Koester’s book, the other books are not listed in any particular order.

 Craig R. Koester’s Revelation and the End of All Things

 In my opinion, Koester’s concise (and, I mean concise) commentary is the best place to begin, if one is seeking to understand Revelation anew.
 In addition to walking the reader through the text, explaining the key symbols and the historical context, Koester provides an excellent introductory chapter which outlines the history of interpretation.
 In doing so, he will make the case that an alternate approach is needed.
-His analogy to music is also apt.
+His analogy to music is also apt as John uses cycles of seven, riffs on themes, and makes allusions.
 When I worked at the Regent College Bookstore, Koester’s book was my go to book when a customer wanted a book about Revelation.

 Eugene Peterson’s Reversed Thunder: The Revelation of John and the Praying Imagination

 Any book by Eugene Peterson, the translator of The Message, is worth reading.
 His name will likely appear in many of my posts.
 As a pastor, Eugene Peterson’s approach to most texts moves toward the “Okay, now how do I live in light of this understanding?”
 In this book, Peterson shows how reading Revelation well can radically transform our prayer life and see the world from the perspective of God’s throne room.
 As always, Peterson’s writings are grounded in solid research and a rich understanding of Christian history and theology.

 Darrell Johnson’s Discipleship on the Edge: An Expository Journey Through the Book of Revelation